Yekuuun/CustomWinApi/README.md

 # CustomWinApi 📦

-this repo contains base code for reimplementing a custom version of GetModuleHandle( ) & GetProcAddress( ) functions without any imports crafting all headers by my hand using online ressources & github repos.
+This repo contains base code for reimplementing a custom version of GetModuleHandle( ) & GetProcAddress( ) functions without any imports crafting all headers by my hand using online ressources & github repos.
+I used process hacker to check my code & address returned by GetModuleHandle( ) :)

 ## Running program